 If you need a change from water, relax with a cup of green tea.
 Green tea contains polyphenol antioxidant compounds known as “catechins.”
 These polyphenols help to reduce inflammation in the digestive system.
 Drinking green tea with your meals helps to improve digestion and limit GI inflammation.

 Build Your Immune System

 As we age, we start to lose our efficiency at synthesizing protein.
 As a result of the diminishment in this biological process, we begin to notice the signs of aging occur.
 The most noticeable area of the body is the skin and the face.
 We start to see lines come in around our eyes, and the skin begins to lose its elasticity.

 Another critical issue with the drop in protein synthesis due to aging is its effect on the immune system.
 More than 65% of the immune system resides in the GI tract.
 As a result, when we eat bad foods, we increase systemic inflammation, interfering with the efficiency of the immune response.

-A poor diet in your senior years can dramatically increase your response to exposures to pathogens and the development of disease within the body.
-People that eat a nutritious diet of whole foods eliminating junk foods and refined carbs from their diet, experience better digestive health, and improved immune response.
+A poor diet in your senior years can dramatically increase your response to exposures to pathogens and the development of disease within the body – leading you to need medical assistance devices like canes, walkers, hearing aids, etc. People that eat a nutritious diet of whole foods eliminating junk foods and refined carbs from their diet, experience better digestive health, and improved immune response.